banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 - Participation was voluntary.
 - Eligibility was based on self-identification as blind or visually impaired.
 - No personally identifiable information was collected or retained.
-- Duplicate, test, and incomplete responses were removed prior to analysis.
 - Only anonymized and aggregated data are included in this repository.

 This repository does not contain raw identifiable data, contact information, or private communications.

 ---